-Ticketyboo is an inspiring and confronting social impact drama exploring the deeply personal story of my artist-father's dementia.
+Ticketyboo is a social impact documentary exploring the deeply personal story of my artist-father's dementia.
 How I did and didn't cope sparked new awareness, activism and advocacy.
 Becoming aware of what we can do to keep connected to loved ones with dementia is an ever-changing process full of mixed emotion and opportunity to evolve as a human being.
-I make a major decision to get tested for the Alzheimer's gene then investigate what people from various cultures and nations do to make the most of life with a dementia diagnosis in the family.
-While I explore innovative research into a new way forward and ways to engage with dementia, I await the results of a test that could dramatically change my life.
+I investigate what people from various cultures and nations do to make the most of life with a dementia diagnosis in the family and explore the world for global innovations in care.

 A short summary of the issue the documentary is addressing